Messier 102: NGC 5879, NGC 5907, NGC 5908

 NGC 5879, NGC 5907, NGC 5905, and NGC 5908 are all galaxies near the position of NGC 5866.
 By that criterion, they may all be as likely as NGC 5866 to be the objects that correspond to M102.
 However, none of these galaxies are as bright or as high in surface brightness as NGC 5866, so it is less likely that these objects correspond to M102.

 NGC 5928

 NGC 5928 is a 14th magnitude galaxy located between ο Boötis and ι Serpentis.
 J. L. E. Dreyer, in his Notes and Corrections to the New General Catalogue, suggested that this may have been the source identified as M102 on the basis that ι Serpentis may have been misidentified as ι Draconis in the location given for the object.
-However, it may not have been observable by Messier and Méchain, so it is unlikely to correspond to M102.
+However, it may not have been observable by Messier and Méchain, since even the faintest objects in Messier's catalogue are of roughly 10th magnitude, so it is unlikely to correspond to M102.